This site is optimised for modern browsers. For the best experience, please use Google Chrome, Mozilla Firefox, or Microsoft Edge.

 The NIHR is evolving the UK’s research infrastructure to support innovative clinical trials.
 One of our priorities is to ensure that the NHS workforce has the knowledge and skills required to deliver the next generation of clinical trials.

-A new eLearning resource which is freely available to all NHS and NIHR staff (and other organisations on request) via NIHR Learn.
+We have developed an eLearning resource which is freely available to all NHS and NIHR staff (and other organisations on request) via NIHR Learn.
+If you are not NIHR or NHS and you would like to access this eLearning resource please get in touch using the contact form in the Quick Links section above.

-Below you will find some videos which provide a taster of this new learning resource.
+Below you will find some videos which provide a taster of this learning resource.
+We have also created a podcast series which can be accessed via our case study library.